muhamed-ramic/strapi-admin-customization/README.md

 - ReactJS
 - Strapi-admin-panel

+## Work highlight:

-## This is a customization of strapi popular api cms,
+This is a customization of strapi popular api cms,
 * Added custom page,
 * Added custom content type
 * Added custom form to search results from web by css selectors using cheerio